building hero

 Mid-Season Registration for Leagues

 All non-members (either previously members, as well as those who are new to the club) are encouraged to discuss their situation with the Club Manager.
 Joining a league mid-season is unusual, but possible.
 It depends on so many things.
-Joining within the Spare/Social Membership category is easier, but please speak with the Club Manager.
+There are more opportunities with the Spare/Social Membership category, but please speak with the Club Manager before submitting your membership request.

 A non-member is anyone who has not been a) accepted into a League and/or b) accepted into any of our non-league Membership categories such as Spares/Social category (see Membership information).
 If you are unsure of your status, please contact the Club Manager.
-We primarily use email to communicate with members, and it is difficult to know which members did not receive email.
-Generally speaking, all skips are contacted prior to the first game by the volunteer League Convenor responsible for that league.
-Leagues without pre-set teams, including the Getting Started League, receive emails directly from their League Convenor.
+Our club communication strategy relies on email, and we are unable to confirm delivery.

 For example: